Andrea EastPartner 250.869.1245 | Toll Free 1.800.558.1155

 After earning her Bachelor of Laws degree from the University of British Columbia (during which time she received the Prize in Conflicts Law for academic achievement in private international law), Andrea worked as a Judicial Law Clerk for the British Columbia Supreme Court, and became a lawyer in 2004.
 She belongs to the Kelowna Bar Association.

 Both in and outside her working life, Andrea strives for a job well done.
-She works hard to give the best of herself to her clients, her volunteerism, and the family she adores: her husband and three young daughters.
+She works hard to give the best of herself to her clients, her volunteerism, and the family she adores: her husband and daughters.
 She enjoys spending time at the lake and exploring the beautiful Okanagan with her family.

 - Negotiating and preparing complex commercial contracts